IGLU-CHISTERA/CLEAR-dataset-generation/README.md

 See **Default Arguments** section for a list of the default versions

 ## Output
-By default, a folder named `output` will be created at the root of this repository.
+By default, a folder named `output` will be created at the root of this repository.<br>
-All generated files will be outputted in a sub-folder named `{VERSION_NB}`
+All generated files will be outputted in a sub-folder named `{VERSION_NB} which has the following structure :

 ```
 - audio : Scene recordings (WAV format) separated by set